 Rejoining Separated Fluid in Thermometers

-If you work in a materials testing lab, most likely you’ve experienced failure of a liquid-in-glass lab thermometer due to a separated column of mercury or indicating fluid.
-Separation can happen during shipping, or from improper storage or use.
+If you work in a materials testing lab, you’ve most likely experienced failure of a liquid-in-glass (LiG) lab thermometer due to a separated column of mercury or indicating fluid.
+Separation can happen during shipping or from improper storage or use.
 If the fluid in the column is separated, all subsequent readings will be inaccurate.
-This is a common occurrence and not necessarily a reason to return or discard the thermometer.
-In many cases, the separated fluid column can be rejoined by cautiously following certain steps and the thermometer can be returned to use.
+This common occurrence is not normally a reason to return or discard the thermometer.
+Most of the time, the separated fluid column can be rejoined by cautiously following certain steps, allowing the thermometer to be returned to service.

-Do's and Don'ts, Tips & Tricks for Separated Mercury-Filled Thermometers
+6 Do's and Don'ts for Separated Mercury-Filled Thermometers

 - Do be experienced and careful if you attempt this process.
 Rejoining a separated mercury column is not an “I’ll give it a try” endeavor.
 Mercury is a hazardous material and breakage of a glass thermometer is considered a mercury spill requiring strict procedures to prevent human exposure.
 It requires expertise and skill, keeping safety a priority.